sushilasipai/the-guardian-api-call/README.md

 ## Run project

-Run `npm start` to start the project.
-Navigate to `http://localhost:{port}/` where {port} is the port number set on PORT of .env file or `http://localhost:3000/` if PORT was not set initially.
+1. Run `npm start` to start the project.
+2. Navigate to `http://localhost:{port}/` where {port} is the port number set on PORT of .env file or `http://localhost:3000/` if PORT was not set initially.

-## Running unit tests
+## Running tests

 Run `npm run test` to execute the unit and integration tests via [Jest](https://www.npmjs.com/package/jest).